d-netto/Wall-time-Profiler-Demo/README.md

 <img width="1506" alt="Screenshot 2024-10-25 at 10 42 23" src="https://github.com/user-attachments/assets/fa0d4ecb-a61c-432b-86d2-ea6d1afecff1">

-Note that a large number of samples come from channel-related `take!` functions, which allows us to identify that there is indeed an excessive number of waiters in `ch`.
+We see that a large number of samples come from channel-related `take!` functions, which allows us to determine that there is indeed an excessive number of waiters in `ch`.

 ## A Compute-Bound Workload

-Despite the wall-time profile sampling all live tasks in the system—not just the currently running ones—it can still be well-suited for identifying performance hotspots, even if your code is compute-bound.
+Despite the wall-time profiler sampling all live tasks in the system and not just the currently running ones, it can still be helpful for identifying performance hotspots, even if your code is compute-bound.
 Let’s consider a simple example:

 ```Julia
 using Base.Threads